The first time I tried to take the Regional Rail (or train, as many Philadelphians will call it), I was a little intimidated.

 Rule 5 for SEPTA Regional Rail riding –

-The Center City stations can be confusing, so give your self a few extra minutes in case you get lost
+The Center City stations can be confusing, so give yourself a few extra minutes in case you get lost

-- Market East, Suburban Station and 30th Street Station are very different from the stations in the outlying suburbs and cities.
-They are bustling hot beds of activity, full of people who all seem to know exactly where they are going.
+– Market East, Suburban Station, and 30th Street Station are very different from the stations in the outlying suburbs and cities.
+They are bustling hotbeds of activity, full of people who all seem to know exactly where they are going.
 Once you get to one of these stations to take the train back to your originating station, just look at the digital signs hanging from the ceiling and locate the Regional Rail line that you used to get to Center City.
 The signs will also display the time and status of the next train, as well as the track on which it is arriving.
-This could be something like track 2A for the Chestnut Hill East line at Market east.
+This could be something like track 2A for the Chestnut Hill East line at Market East.
 The track is clearly marked on the pillars, so look around the track until you locate the correct pillar.

 1. Bring something to read and, if at all possible, bring something to listen to.
-For some reason, there are a lot of people on the train that do not understand the correct volume to talk at in a public setting.
+For some reason, there are a lot of people on the train who do not understand the correct volume to talk at in a public setting.
 And, trust me, these people do not have interesting conversations.
 You want to drown them out as much as possible.

 2. Look around you before you take out an expensive device like a laptop or iPad.
 The trains are generally pretty safe, but you have to walk somewhere after you get off the train.
-There are bad people in the world and, if they see you using something expensive and think they can take it from you, they might.
+There are bad people in the world and if they see you using something expensive and think they can take it from you, they might.

 3. If you already have a ticket, put it in the slat on the back of the seat in front of you.
 The train attendant will automatically come around and punch your ticket without you needing to say anything to them.

 4. Try not to carry a lot of bags or large items with you on the train, especially if you are taking a train on a weekday morning or evening.
 The trains can get full quickly, and you might not be able to find a place to put your things.
 This can lead to an uncomfortable ride.